 - 4 pounds beef chuck, cut into 1-inch chunks *see notes

 - Salt and ground black pepper to taste

-- 2 tablespoons olive oil or vegetable oil
+- 2 tablespoons olive oil, vegetable oil or canola oil

 - 1 medium onion, diced